eclipse-theia/theia-cloud/node/testing-page/README.md

-# TheiaCloud Testing App
+# Theia Cloud Testing App

-This folder contains a simple test app that allows to login via Keycloak and trigger various TheiaCloud endpoints (e.g. session start or stop).
+This folder contains a simple test app that allows to login via Keycloak and trigger various Theia Cloud endpoints (e.g. session start or stop).

 ## Usage